victorneo/nekolicio.us/content/posts/06-06-2020-asgi-frameworks.md

 ## ASGI, WSGI, and Python

-Most popular Python web frameworks, such as Django and Flask, works wth WSGI (Web Server Gateway Interface) under the hood, which has been around since [PEP 333][1] in 2003, and its update [PEP 3333][2] in 2010.
+Most popular Python web frameworks, such as Django and Flask, works with WSGI (Web Server Gateway Interface) under the hood, which has been around since [PEP 333][1] in 2003, and its update [PEP 3333][2] in 2010.